awsdocs/amazon-route53-docs/doc_source/domain-transfer-between-aws-accounts.md

 **Important**
 If you don't own both the account that you're transferring the domain from and the account that you're transferring the domain to, you must either migrate the existing hosted zone to the AWS account that you're transferring the domain to, or create a new hosted zone in an AWS account that you own\.
 If you don't own the account that created the hosted zone that routes traffic for the domain, you can't control how traffic is routed\.

-To migrate the existing hosted zone to the new account, see [Migrating a Hosted Zone to a Different AWS Account](hosted-zones-migrating.md)\.
+To migrate the existing hosted zone to the new account, see [Migrating a hosted zone to a different AWS account](hosted-zones-migrating.md)\.

-To create a new hosted zone, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.
+To create a new hosted zone, see [Making Amazon Route 53 the DNS service for an existing domainMaking Route 53 the DNS service for an existing domain](MigratingDNS.md)\.
 This topic is typically used when you're transferring domains from another registrar to Route 53, but the process is the same when you're transferring domains from one AWS account to another\.